jpgtzg/nucleus/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under a proprietary license.
 See the [LICENSE](LICENSE) file for details.

 ## Contributors